egberts/egberts.github.io-src/content/articles/dns-rr-sshfp-invalid.md

 The other 0.001% of the time is broken down in one of the many not so common scenarios:

 * points to a different SSH server
-    * a new port number has been opened (legitmately or not)
+    * a new port number has been opened (legitimately or not)
     * Dockerized container reusing same IP address
     * MAC address has been changed to point to a cloned server
     * IP route has been changed (by route table or by various IP route protocol like BGP, OSPF, RIP)